 Stathoula Paleshi was born in Pentageia, Cyprus in 1963.
-In this interview, she juxtaposes her warm, communal upbringing in Potamos tou Kampou with her family’s first Christmas in Canada post-1974.
+In this interview, she juxtaposes her warm, communal upbringing in Potamos tou Kampou with the coldness and loneliness of her family’s first Christmas in Canada post-1974.
 Stathoula further details her involvement with various facets of church life in Kitchener, most notably her work on the Greek radio show, Basically Blue and White.
-Stathoula also shares a story about returning to say goobye to her familial village after the checkpoints in Cyprus opened.
+Stathoula also shares a moving story about returning to say goodbye to her familial village after the checkpoints in Cyprus opened.

 [00:00:20] Childhood in Potamos tou Kampou